 Many visitors to diyatlantamodern.wordpress.com have asked if I have plans for my shed available.
 The truth is that when building my modern shed, I just scribbled notes and made calculations – and mistakes – on the fly as I worked.
 I wish I had plans at the time!

 So, I decided to retroactively go back and create the plans from scratch, using my old notes, remeasuring when necessary, and finding a great illustrator to assist with the technical drawings.

 DIY Modern Shed Plans is a 25 page full color booklet which contains the complete plans for the modern shed which I built and is pictured on this site.
 The booklet includes detailed step by step instructions with helpful tips, technical illustrations, a full materials list, and photographs.

 With these plans, you will be ready to start your own DIY Modern Shed project with the added benefit of learning from my mistakes.
-Best of all, I am personally offering my assistance if anyone has specific questions about the design, materials or techniques used on DIY Modern Shed.
+Best of all, I am personally offering my assistance if anyone has specific questions about the design, materials or techniques used in the DIY Modern Shed Plans booklet.

-25 Page Hi-Res, Full Color .PDF booklet – 48MB – link to download
+25 Page Hi-Res, Full Color .PDF booklet – automatic link to download upon purchase